PopularCoin Proof of Stake Minting

 1. What is minting?

-PopularCoin’s equivalent to Bitcoin’s Proof of Work is Proof of Stake, and instead of just Bitcoin’s mining, POP has minting as well.
+PopularCoin’s has an extra equivalent to Bitcoin’s Proof of Work called Proof of Stake, and instead of just Bitcoin’s mining, POP has minting as well.
 POPCOIN’s proof of stake security is based on “coin age”.
 Coin age is calculated by multiplying the number of coins by the “age” of these coins i.e. the amount of time since they were last transacted.
 This means you can contribute to network security with almost any computer.
 You don’t need expensive and wasteful dedicated hardware like with Bitcoin.

 To reward people for contributing to network security, POPCOIN™ gives a reward to those who mint.
 This reward is equal to approximately 5% per year.
 You do not receive this reward evenly over time, instead it comes in chunks every time you “solve” a Proof of Stake block.
 The amount you receive from each block is based on the coin age used to mint that block.